Introduction to Python Split String

 txt = "apple, pineapple, custardapple"

-Another example of rsplit() function which splits at the letter t and the provided maxsplit is 1 so it will split the string into two strings first it splits at t so ’rings’ is one string and the second string will be ‘Python, split, s’ is another string.
+Another example of the rsplit() function which splits at the letter t and the provided maxsplit is 1, so it will split the string into two strings first, it splits at t so ’rings’ is one string, and the second string will be ‘Python, split, s’ is another string.
 The code is given below with output and screenshot.

 txt = 'Python, split, strings'

 There is another function similar to a split() function known as splitfields().
-The earlier split() function was used with only one parameter and splitfields() function used two parameters.
-Now split() also uses two parameters if no argument then it will take whitespace as default delimiter and splits the string and returns the list of string.
+The earlier split() function was used with only one parameter, and the splitfields() function used two parameters.
+Now split() also uses two parameters; if no argument, it will take whitespace as default delimiter and splits the string and returns the string list.

-In Python, strings can be broken and accessed using split() function which splits the given string according to the specified separator or by default separator as whitespace.
-This function returns the array of strings so as earlier in Python array can be accessed using indexing.
+In Python, strings can be broken and accessed using a split() function, which splits the given string according to the specified separator or by default separator as whitespace.
+This function returns the array of strings, so as earlier in Python array can be accessed using indexing.
 Similarly, these sets of strings returned after the split() function can be accessed using indexing.
-In this, each of the string or character is given a corresponding index number starting with 0 and can be accessed using this index number.
+In this, each of string or character is given a corresponding index number starting with 0 and can be accessed using this index number.

 This is a guide to Python Split String.
 Here we discuss how does Python split function work along with the examples and appropriate syntax.
 You may also have a look at the following articles to learn more –